mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 ![When Sit Button clicked](../images/RL_tamethedog/WhenSitButtonClick.png){:.enlargeImage}

-Next, use the Sit button code given above code as reference code to create the <strong>whenShakeButton.Click</strong> event handler.
+Next, use the Sit button code given above code as reference code to create the code for the <strong>whenShakeButton.Click</strong> event handler.
 You can do much with copy/paste (CTRL-C/CTRL-V) and make minor edits.

 <img src="../images/RL_tamethedog/WhenShakeButtonClick1.png" alt="When Shake Button clicked empty block" width="200" />